-It has been a challenging week and even a more challenging Friday for shares in retail Forex and CFD broker Plus500 Ltd (LON:PLUS).
+It has been a challenging week and even a more challenging Friday for shares in CFD broker Plus500 Ltd (LON:PLUS).
 Those of you who have read LeapRate’s articles on the topic are aware of the swings that Plus500 share prices experienced today.
 What follows is a brief account of the events concerning Plus500 shares on May 22, 2015.

 - At the start of the trading session in London, the shares traded around 384p, at some point hitting the highest level for the day at 388.27p per share.

 - About one hour after the market opening, however, share prices started dipping, with the size of the drop reaching 39% within a handful of minutes.

 - The steep decline forced the company to suspend trading in its shares listed on AIM at the London Stock Exchange.
 At the moment of trading suspension (10:15am London time), one share in Plus500 traded for 275p, down 28% since market opening.

 - Three hours after the trading suspension, another notice was published on the London Stock Exchange, saying the suspension notice was lifted and that trading should resume at 13:15 (London time).